aleblancbio/timescale/README.md

         be associated to a time interval rather than a unique solution.
         In this situation, the function give the choice to return either the upper or lower bound.
 This operation is performed by the function `intervalUniroot`.
-Time intervals with zero rate are identified from `conditions` by the function `rleInterval`.

 ## A work in progress

-The package is still in development, but a functional version would be available soon.
-Solving numerical problems and improving speed is the priority.
-Functionalities to be added and current issues are detailed in the GitHub issues section.
+The package is still in development.
+Incorporating predefined models and improving tests are the priority.
+Other functionalities to be added and current issues are detailed in the GitHub issues section.
 Suggestions to improve the package are always welcome.